FilipeMCruz/playlist-maker/README.md

     -o, --output <OUTPUT>           File to write the playlist to (if not specified send to stdout) -p, --playlist <PLAYLIST>...
 Path to playlist to be used in the query (can be repeated if needed) -q, --query <QUERY>             Query to execute
-    -t, --type <TYPE>               Local or spotify/soundcloud, etc (support local only for now, default to local)
 ```

 ### Installation

-The only machine where this application was properly tested was archlinux running 5.10.13-arch1-1 kernel and rust 1.49 version.
+The only machine where this application was properly tested was archlinux running 6.0.7-arch1-1 kernel and rust 1.65 version.

 #### Direct via Cargo